 At John Foy & Associates, we can ensure you know your legal rights and fight for any compensation you’re entitled to receive.
 Police chase cases can be confusing and complicated, but we will work tirelessly to gather the facts and pursue the recovery you deserve.
-To get a FREE, no-risk consultation today, give us a call at (404) 400-4000 or contact us online.

 How Injuries Happen During a Police Chase in Roswell